Skip to Content Skip to navigation

 Tested

-“Someone that we recently worked with did not have many activities that they enjoyed in their week.
-This meant that they spent the majority of their time in the house; however they wanted to meet new friends and enjoy new activities.
-Through support of Occupational Therapy, the support team began with completing the interest checklist with the individual to identify activities the person would like to do in the future.
-The individual was able to identify that they enjoyed swimming, however were unsure of just turning up at a pool.
-The Occupational Therapist worked with the person to find a local swimming pool which was quieter at certain times.
-The person was able to meet other people at this event that had similar concerns and began attending the sessions on a weekly basis.”
+"An individual that we worked with wanted to meet new friends and enjoy new activities however spent most of their time at home.
+Occupational Therapy completed an interest checklist with them.
+The person chose swimming as an activity that they would like to do however were unsure of just turning up at a pool.
+The Occupational Therapist worked with them to find a local swimming pool which had quieter times and the individual was able to meet other people at this event that had similar concerns.”

 Learning Disability Occupational Therapist